DragonflyStats/CLOSEDOWN-Hexadoku/05-sparklyr5.md

 ## 17/08/25 12:57:40 INFO TaskSchedulerImpl: Removed TaskSet 72.0, whose tasks have all completed, from pool
 ## 17/08/25 12:57:40 INFO DAGScheduler: ResultStage 72 (count at NativeMethodAccessorImpl.java:0) finished in 0.131 s
 ## 17/08/25 12:57:40 INFO DAGScheduler: Job 49 finished: count at NativeMethodAccessorImpl.java:0, took 0.134441 s
+</code></pre>
 Finally, we disconnect from Spark:
+<pre><code>
 spark_disconnect(sc)
+</code></pre>
-RStudio IDE
+### RStudio IDE
 The latest RStudio Preview Release of the RStudio IDE includes integrated support for Spark and the sparklyr package, including tools for:

-Creating and managing Spark connections
+* Creating and managing Spark connections
-Browsing the tables and columns of Spark DataFrames Previewing the first 1,000 rows of Spark DataFrames Once you’ve installed the sparklyr package, you should find a new Spark pane within the IDE.
+* Browsing the tables and columns of Spark DataFrames
+* Previewing the first 1,000 rows of Spark DataFrames

+Once you’ve installed the sparklyr package, you should find a new Spark pane within the IDE.
 This pane includes a New Connection dialog which can be used to make connections to local or remote Spark instances: